MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/plan-cloud-auto-attendant.md

 ## Overview

 The Auto Attendant used with Exchange Unified Messaging (Exchange Server 2013 or Exchange Server 2016) is no longer available in Exchange Server 2019 or Exchange Online.
 If your implementation of Skype for Business Server 2019 integrates with either of these Exchange versions, you'll need to use the online Cloud Voice features associated with Phone System.
+See [Plan for Skype for Business Server and Exchange Server migration](plan-um-migration.md) for information about moving Exchange UM services homed on Exchange server 2013 and 2016 to the cloud.

 This inherently means that you will have a hybrid implementation of Skype for Business Server 2019.
 See [Configure hybrid connectivity between Skype for Business Server and Office 365](configure-hybrid-connectivity.md) for details.

 An Auto Attendant can include a greeting the caller can't interact with (this can be a different message during office hours and outside office hours) and menu choices the users can interact with either with a voice response or by pressing a telephone keypad.
 The options can connect callers to employees, an Operator, call queues used by entire departments, and other auto attendants that act as sub-menus to a main Auto Attendant.
 Each Auto Attendant is a distinct virtual user on your Skype for Business Server 2019 system that is linked directly to an Auto Attendant in the Teams and Skype for Business Admin Center.
 See [What are Phone System auto attendants?](/SkypeForBusiness/what-is-phone-system-in-office-365/what-are-phone-system-auto-attendants.md) for more detail on what Auto Attendants are and what options and features exist for Auto Attendants.